yuzhuolong1993/ae/README.md

         - `python console.py init_sync_switch`<br>
       - Compile the NetLock.<br>
         - `python console.py compile_switch`<br>
+          This will take **a couple of minutes**.
+You can check `logs/p4_compile.log` in the switch to see if it's finished.
     - Setup the servers<br>
       - Setup DPDK environment (install dpdk, and set correct environment variables).<br>
       - Copy the files to the servers.<br>
         - `python console.py init_sync_server`<br>
       - Compile the clients and lock servers.<br>
         - `python console.py compile_host`<br>
-        - It will compile for both lock servers and clients.<br>
+          It will compile for both lock servers and clients.<br>
       - Bind NIC to DPDK.<br>
         - `python console.py setup_dpdk`<br>
-        - It will bind NIC to DPDK for both lock servers and clients.<br>
+          It will bind NIC to DPDK for both lock servers and clients.<br>
   - Run the programs<br>
     - Run NetLock on the switch<br>
       - `python console.py run_netlock`<br>
-      - It will bring up both the data-plane module and the control-plane module.
+        It will bring up both the data-plane module and the control-plane module.
+It may take **up to 150 seconds** (may vary between devices).
+You can check `logs/run_ptf_test.log` in the switch to see if it's finished (it will say `INIT Finished`).
     - Run lock servers<br>
       - `python console.py run_server`<br>
-      - It will run the lock servers with parameters defined in the script.
+        It will run the lock servers with parameters defined in the script.
     - Run clients<br>
       - `python console.py run_client`<br>
-      - It will run the clients with parameters defined in the script.<br>
+        It will run the clients with parameters defined in the script.<br>
   - Get the results and logs<br>
     The results are located at results/, and the log files are located at logs/<br>
     - To easily analyze the results, you can grab results from all the clients/servers to the local machine where you are running all the commands.